Gogoku7/LivestreamProductionManager/README.md

 - Open the .sln file with Visual Studio
 - Right click "Solution 'LivestreamProductionManager (1 project)'"
 - Select "Rebuild Solution"
-- Run the program with F5 OR with ctrl + F5 to run without debugger, useful for when you want to run LPM with Livestream Production Manager Blitz
 - Run the program with or without debugger:
     - Press F5 to run with debugger
     - Press ctrl + F5 to run without debugger